 By continuously assessing user behaviors such as those listed above and assigning a unique risk score, financial organizations can take automatic mitigating action as soon as a specific risk threshold is passed.
 These actions—such as introducing a CAPTCHA challenge, forcing a password reset or locking the account—enable companies to intervene in real time, reducing the risk of future payment fraud.

 Reduce the risk of account fraud with HUMAN

 When a risk threshold is met, automated responses are triggered.
 It’s easy to understand key details of an incident with the intuitive management console.
-In this way, Account Defender stops fraud and abuse, reduces customer risk and cuts your fraud team’s workload.
+In this way, Account Fraud Defense stops fraud and abuse, reduces customer risk and cuts your fraud team’s workload.